MAGNESIUM OIL FAQs

 Apply your mag oil but rinse it off with a warm flannel after 15 minutes.

-Or apply it in the morning then shower off after 15 minutes.
+Apply it in the morning then shower off after 15 minutes.

 Dilute your mag oil with pure or distilled water.